 tu-T

-Let's look at another interesting modifier s
+Here we will look at another modifier — s

 and tu-T